jorgecarleitao/arrow2/README.md

 1. CI/CD
 2. parquet IO
 3. bring documentation up to speed
-4. compute kernels; probably a different repo
+4. compute kernels; probably a different crate
 5. auto-vectorization of bitmap operations

 ## How to develop